 General Water SafetyThe first rule is: learn to swim!
 This is the best way to be safe in and around water.
 Always swim with a buddy -- never swim alone.
 Swim in supervised areas and observe all rules and posted signs.
 Watch out for the "dangerous too's" -- too tired, too cold, too far from safety, too much sun, too much strenuous activity.Do not mix alcohol and swimming.
 Alcohol will impair your judgement, balance, and coordination -- which risks your safety.Stop swimming at the first indication of bad weather.Make sure you have proper water safety tools: life vests, rope, and a reaching pole.

 Here are some additional rules to consider depending on your water environment

-STAY within designated swimming area -- within visibility of the lifeguard.
+On The Beach And By The OceanALWAYS check the surf conditions before you enter the water.STAY within designated swimming area -- within visibility of the lifeguard.

 Out Of Water Safety

+There are some precautions you should take while you're drying off on the sandy beach after an ocean swim.
+These precautions will help prevent trouble in the ocean water.
+Protect your skin by wearing plenty of sunscreen.
+Remember that you need to reapply frequently especially b/c you're in the water.
 Drink plenty of water.
 This is common for people to forget -- b/c playing in the water keeps them cool -- people don't think about drinking b/c they aren't hot or thirsty yet.
 Your body in fact needs water BEFORE you feel thirsty.
 You want to avoid dehydration -- so avoid caffeine and alcohol.